 In 1969, it was the Number One hit in Britain and much of the rest of the world (apart from America) - a freak pop hit entirely at odds with anything else going on in the Hit Parade and insistently memorable right down to the strange forced laugh in the sixth verse.
 The Number One singles that preceded and succeeded it are in the vernacular of the day - "(If Paradise Is) Half As Nice" (Amen Corner) and "I Heard It Through The Grapevine" (Marvin Gaye) - pure Sixties pop for better or worse.
-And yet four-and-a-half decades later it's "Where Do You Go To (My Lovely)?", a wacky one-off Eurowaltz heavy on the accordion, that skewers with absolute precision the cultural moment: its references - from Dietrich, Jeanmaire and Balmain in that opening verse alone - are more or less an A-Z of the Eurozeitgeist.
+And yet half-a-century later it's "Where Do You Go To (My Lovely)?", a wacky one-off Eurowaltz heavy on the accordion, that skewers with absolute precision the cultural moment: its references - from Dietrich, Jeanmaire and Balmain in that opening verse alone - are more or less an A-Z of the Eurozeitgeist.
 The fellow who wrote it had never written anything like it before, and never wrote anything like it again, but in one song he managed to conjure the spirit of the age.

 It was written in 1966 by Peter Sarstedt, one-third of the Sarstedt brothers.
 Who?
 Hey, don't laugh.
 The oldest, Richard Sarstedt, had a Number One hit in 1961 with "Well, I Ask You" under the name "Eden Kane".
 When the middle brother Peter took "Where Do You Go To?" to the top of the hit parade seven and a half years later, it was the first time a brace of siblings had ever had separate solo Number One records.
 Donny Osmond and Little Jimmy repeated the trick in the early Seventies.
 You might point to Paul McCartney of the Beatles and his brother Mike McGear of the Scaffold, who got to Number One with "Lily The Pink" just a few weeks before Peter Sarstedt.
 But the British chartologists Tim and Jo Rice and Paul Gambaccini insist that the Macca boys only got to the top as part of groups.
 The Sarstedt lads did it on their own, one under a pseudonym, the other under the family name.
 Another seven years passed, and the third Sarstedt combined his older brothers' strategies: Clive Sarstedt kept the family moniker but modified his first name, and as "Robin Sarstedt" had a pop smash with "My Resistance Is Low", a cover version of an early Fifties hit by Hoagy Carmichael (composer of our Song of the Week #35, "Ole Buttermilk Sky").
 I say "cover version" but it was more like karaoke: Robin Sarstedt took the arrangement Gordon Jenkins made for Hoagy and reduplicated it in every particular.
 But it paid off big time.

 The songwriting talent in the family was Peter.
 And one day in 1966 he sat down to write a biographical portrait set to a sidewalk-cafe waltz-time accompaniment.
-It was the story of a type - the chic Continentale who knows everybody and moves in all the right circles.
+It was the story of a type - the chic Continental who knows everybody and moves in all the right circles.
 What does she do?
 Does she act?
 Does she sing?
 Who cares?
 She just has to be.
-So she talks like Marlene Dietrich, the husky Teuton, and she dances like Zizi Jeanmaire, the great French ballerina, and her clothes are all made by Pierre Balmain, the Paris couturier.
+So she talks like Marlene Dietrich, the husky Teuton, and she dances like Zizi Jeanmaire, and her clothes are all made by Pierre Balmain, the Paris couturier.
 That'd be enough for most of us.
 But Peter Sarstedt's only warming up:

 You live in a fancy apartment